break-stuff/clarion/docs/framework/documentation/variables.md

 ) !default;
 ```

 For accessibility reasons, it is usually not a good idea to go below `16px` for your regular font size, so the `xxs` and `xs` font sizes should be used sparingly.
-If you are setting up heading styles, may be happy to know that the `xs-xxl` match very nicely with the `h6-h1` tags, respectively.
+If you are setting up heading styles, you may be happy to know that the `xs-xxl` match very nicely with the `h6-h1` tags, respectively.

 ## Line Height

 The `$line-height-base` is a way to globally set the line-height (space between each line of text) property.
 For readability purposes, it has been defaulted to `1.5`.
-Mozilla (MDN) provides some excellent documentation on line-height and how to use it.
+Mozilla (MDN) provides some excellent documentation on [line-height and how to use it](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height).

 ## Spacing

-The spacing variables control the padding and margin values for your site.
+The spacing variables control things like padding and margins for your site.
 At first you may think that globally restricting these properties is extremely limiting, but it actually makes development so much simpler when you're not always pixel counting or doing math to get things to line up properly.
 It's also nice to know that because they are using `rem`'s for their units, it will scale with your other content as users zoom or adjust their font sizes.

 ```scss
 $spacing-sizes: (